-The Graduate Management Admission Council (GMAC), owner and administrator of the GMAT Exam, has announced that appointments for the GMAT Online Exam will be available until the end of February 2021.
+The Graduate Management Admission Council (GMAC), owner and administrator of the GMAT Exam, has announced that appointments for the GMAT Online Exam will be extended through 2021.

-Now, with coronavirus seemingly here to stay and the world shifting to life online, the online GMAT will serve candidates looking to enroll in MBA and master’s programs beyond this year.
+Now, with coronavirus seemingly here to stay and the world shifting to life online, the online GMAT will continue to serve candidates looking to enroll in MBA and master’s programs.

-The Executive Assessment Online, a GMAT-style test for Executive MBA candidates, will also be available to take into 2021.
+The Executive Assessment Online, a GMAT-style test for Executive MBA candidates, will also be available to take through 2021.

 GMAT Online Exam vs. Test Center GMAT